 And, as a bonus, it will also remind you to take your birth control pill, which is a handy feature for those that are new to the pill.
 It's also not a bad feature for those of us who have been on it for a while but still manage to forget it every now and then.

-With the app, you can get unlimited access to all features for around $10 per month and $40 per year.
+The app is free, and you can get unlimited access to all features for $40 per year.

 Best for the Newly Birth-Control Free: Clue

 If you’ve decided to ditch birth control—either because you’re looking to get pregnant or you are just sick of being on artificial hormones—it can be a giant pain as your body readjusts to your natural cycle.

 With birth control, you know exactly when your period is coming, so you can prepare for it.
 Once you stop, your body has to readjust, and it takes some time before you get to your new “normal.”
 Those who were on continuous birth control, which suppresses your period, may suddenly start to experience all of those symptoms that you may have been missing because you were skipping your period (hello period breakouts).

 That's where Clue comes in: This app is beloved by gynos and users alike because it trains you to identify the signals your body is giving you that your period is on its way.
 It tracks pretty much anything and everything that happens during your cycle, from breakouts and migraines to the heaviness of your flow.

 It can also help you find patterns in your cycle and predict your next three cycles.
 Pretty impressive and exceedingly helpful, especially if you’re just starting to reacquaint yourself with Aunt Flo.
 The app costs around $1 per month, or $10 for a year.

 Best for Data: Glow